-3.11.
+3.12.
 Employee awareness

-3.11.1.
+3.12.1.
 Members must ensure that any relevant employees are made aware of this Code of Conduct and the requirements and procedures associated therewith.

-3.12.
+3.13.
 Alterations

-- 3.12.1.
-WASPA reserves the right to make alterations to this Code of Conduct from time to time, following due consultation with members. - 3.12.2.
-WASPA will notify its members and network operators of any alteration to the Code of Conduct. - 3.12.3.
+- 3.13.1.
+WASPA reserves the right to make alterations to this Code of Conduct from time to time, following due consultation with members. - 3.13.2.
+WASPA will notify its members and network operators of any alteration to the Code of Conduct. - 3.13.3.
 Any alterations to the Code of Conduct are binding on all members.
-The current Code of Conduct will always be available on the WASPA web site.
+The current Code of Conduct will always be available on the WASPA web site. - 3.13.4.
+WASPA reserves the right to immediately amend or alter this Code of Conduct if directed to do so by a court of law.

-3.13.
+3.14.
 WASPA identity

-3.13.1.
+3.14.1.
 Members will abide by any rules and regulations governing the use of any WASPA brand, logo, seal or other identifying mark.